moschiel/renode-lis2dw12-tutorial/README.md

 It opens [localhost:8000](http://127.0.0.1:8000).
 Stop it with `Ctrl+C`.

 The lab leaves Renode running continuously.
-The value in the upper-right corner is the machine's actual elapsed virtual time; Renode prevents it from running ahead of host time by default, although a demanding emulation can still run slower than real time.
+The value in the upper-right corner is the machine's actual elapsed virtual time.
 See Renode's [time framework](https://renode.readthedocs.io/en/latest/advanced/time_framework.html).

 ## 8. Limits and References

 This tutorial implements a common acquisition path: device identification, basic initialization, data-ready polling and interrupt, and XYZ sample reads.
-Configuration affects the model only when the demonstrated firmware observes that effect.
-Other fields may be tagged, stored, or return a documented default without a dedicated test.
+Other register fields may be tagged, stored, or return a documented default without a dedicated test.

 Electrical characteristics, analog filtering, noise, power consumption, and